 Unauthorized practitioners who charge money for immigration services are acting illegally.
 These individuals should not be trusted to provide immigration services in exchange for money.

 These unauthorized providers may be operating without proper education or knowledge of the Canadian immigration system or Canadian immigration law.
-They may be unaware of essential requirements or procedures in dealing with Citizenship and Immigration Canada (CIC) and may not be informed of developments regarding the immigration system or of immigration legislation that could have a negative effect on a consumer’s circumstances as related to CIC.
+They may be unaware of essential requirements or procedures in dealing with the department of Immigration, Refugees and Citizenship Canada (IRCC) and may not be informed of developments regarding the immigration system or of immigration legislation that could have a negative effect on a consumer’s circumstances as related to the IRCC.

 As someone who is operating illegitimately, these individuals may have no qualms about engaging in highly unethical or unprofessional actions.
 Many times, these unauthorized providers are seeking only to swindle money from unsuspecting clients.
-Additionally, they may engage in unethical or illegal practices in their dealings with CIC, which could jeopardize an applicant’s current and future status with CIC.
+Additionally, they may engage in unethical or illegal practices in their dealings with the IRCC, which could jeopardize an applicant’s current and future status with the IRCC.

 Non-members are practicing without the authorization of the regulatory body.
 They are not subject to the rules and regulations that govern Council members, who are held accountable for their actions by the Council.
 They may not properly identify themselves on official documents and records and most likely operate unknown to the Council and appropriate officials.